arkreen/ApiMinerPushDoc/README.md

     * Arkreen only accept business partner to registering API Miner, so there are no dApps to register API miner.
 * Contact [Arkreen Network](info@arkreen.com) to register the generated API miner and pay the registration fee
     * User must pay the fee for API Miner registration.
+    * The miner address is the required parameter to register, private key is needless.
 * Using Arkreen Console dApp to onboarding API miner
     * User needs to prepare the required properties for onboarding API Miner, the required properties include:
         * The capacity of your power plant, for example: 5000, the unit is `Wh`(Watt Hour)